mnussbaumer/cssex/README.md

 #### @expandable & @apply

 Expandables allow you to define utility classes that can be used inside any selector to add attributes & or selectors.
 It allows for then `@apply`ing those blocks in different ways.
-You can force the `@apply` to be exactly as it was resolved when declared and keep the selector hierarchies there defined in reference to the `@expandable` selector, you can use it to be dynamically evaluated, or to apply it's hierarchies in the new context while using any variable interpolation as it occurred when defining.
+You can force the `@apply` to be exactly as it was resolved when declared and keep the selector hierarchies there defined in reference to the `@expandable` selector, you can use it to be dynamically evaluated, or to apply its hierarchies in the new context while using any variable interpolation as it occurred when defining.
 It might sound confusing but with an example is easier to see

 ```scss
 $!color red;